garywill/BigSearch/src/README.md

             "dbname": "bigsearch/user/browser",   // # Optional.
 Where the engines database come from (3 available databases): BigSearch build-in database (default) / User custom database / Browser-installed database
             "engine": "engine name",
             "btn": "button name"   // # Optional.
 Absence will make fallback to the first button
-            // # this entire object can be simplified to an engine name },
+            // # this entire object can be simplified to an engine name string },
         // #  (if use array here, then do many operations at once)